gmfmi/searchinGhost/README.md

 > best option is still to use the debugger.
 Also, do not forget to clean your local
 > cache when testing!
 >
-> *note*: by default, this option is already fields with a helper function to make it
+> *note*: by default, this option is already filled with a helper function to make it
 > easier to use the field "tags" in posts.
 See the `indexedFields` options.
 >
 > example: